 You can view the popular television serial with English subtitles here:

 In recent years, Master & Margarita has even been reimagined as a Broadway musical and it is INTENSE:

-Rapper Basta, who I wrote about in my From Russia With Rap blog has even paid tribute:
+Russian rapper Basta, who I wrote about in my From Russia With Rap blog, has even paid tribute:

 If you prefer audio books, Youtube has a free English-language collection of videos- 33 consecutive videos that are around 35 minutes each.

 After Master & Margarita, do yourself a favour and read Heart of a Dog.
 It follows suit of his sharp political satire and wise observations about both Russian culture and the dark side of humanity with the added science fiction element.
 Heart of a Dog was a quick read for me, but I had to read it again immediately.